 The 2014 film The Imitation Game was loosely based on the book Alan Turing: The Enigma by Andrew Hodges.
-I think that as movies go, it did a good job of showing the history.
-It corrrectly showed some of the technical details, like the use of partial known-plaintext "cribs" and the "menu" diagrams.
-Also some relatively minor details, like showing intercept operators writing down the actual Morse code groups as we hear them on the soundtrack.
+I think that as movies go, it did a reasonable job of showing the history.
+It correctly showed some of the technical details, like the use of partial known-plaintext "cribs" and the "menu" diagrams.
+Also some relatively minor details, like showing intercept operators writing down the actual Morse code groups we hear on the soundtrack.
 My biggest complaints about historical inaccuracies are:

 - Conversely, portraying Alastair Denniston as the Frank Burns of British military intelligence.
 Bletchley Park had a fairly academic atmosphere with several rather eccentric people in crucial roles.